Framed History of the U.S. Flag

 • Pebble textured finish (no glass)

-• The History of Old Glory is showcased in this framed print by 10 versions of the American flag through time.
+• The History of Old Glory is showcased in this framed print, which depicts 10 versions of the American flag through time.
 They are in order from left to right, row by row:

 1) Liberty Tree Flag, 1775 (An Appeal To Heaven)